 FOI Resources and Guides

 Public Official's Guide to Compliance with the Freedom of Information Act - This version was last updated in Nov.
 2015.
-SCPA is currently working on updating the book to reflect passage of H. 3352 on May 11, 2017, which goes into effect immediately upon the governor's signature.
+SCPA is currently working on updating the book to reflect passage of H. 3352.
+A new booklet will be available in June 2017.
 The entire text of the law is contained in this guide, as well as a section-by-section explanation of the law.
 These plain language interpretations were written by SCPA Attorney Jay Bender and FOI Committee Chairman Emeritus John Shurr.
 Download FOI Booklet.
 Printed booklets of the Public Official's Guide to Compliance with the Freedom of Information Act are $3, which includes shipping, and can be ordered by email.

 Need a quick guide to the FOIA?
 Check out our Citizen's Guide to the FOIA.